-As shown below, the clinical trial is a dose-ranging trial of LX1001 in four ascending dose cohorts $(1.4 \times 10^{10} \text{vg/ml}, 4.4 \times 10^{10} \text{vg/ml}, 1.4 \times 10^{11} \text{vg/ml})$ and 1.4×10^{14} total genomes), with the dose for each patient in the first three cohorts determined based on CSF volume measured by MRI and patients in the fourth cohort receiving a flat dose.
+As shown below, the clinical trial is a dose-ranging trial of LX1001 in four ascending dose cohorts $(1.4 \times 10^{10} \text{vg/ml}, 4.4 \times 10^{10} \text{vg/ml}, 1.4 \times 10^{11} \text{vg/ml})$ and 1.4×10^{14} total genomes), with the dose for each patient in the first three cohorts determined based on CSF volume measured by MRI and patients in the fourth cohort receiving a fixed dose.
 Each dose cohort will consist of approximately three to five patients for a total of approximately 15 patients in the trial.
-Key patient enrollment criteria include APOE4 homozygous genetic profile, patient age of 50 years or older, positive amyloid PET scan, evidence of CSF biomarkers consistent with Alzheimer's disease, and diagnosis that ranges from mild cognitive impairment to mild or moderate dementia due to Alzheimer's disease.
+Key patient enrollment criteria include APOE4 homozygous genetic profile, patient age of 50 years or older, positive amyloid PET scan (for cohorts 1-3), evidence of CSF biomarkers consistent with Alzheimer's disease, and diagnosis that ranges from mild cognitive impairment to mild or moderate dementia due to Alzheimer's disease.
+Corticosteroids are utilized for immune suppression.
+There will be a long-term follow-up for patients who receive LX1001 to monitor ongoing safety for a total of five years, per FDA requirement.